DarrenKwonDev/DarrenKwonDev/README.md

 I focus on studying and developing technology to make a business impact,
 while also paying attention to low-level details to avoid the pitfalls of [leaky abstraction](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/)

+Recently, I have been creating a personal development platform!

 ## recent posts

 - [Inside the Kernel - How Load Average is Calculated](https://darrenkwondev.github.io/posts/2023-12-28_kernel_study_03.md/)